-Switches are technology that provide access to meaningful activities for people with complex physical difficulties.
+Switches are technology that provide access to meaningful activities for people with complex physical difficulties and/or intellectual impairments.
 They typically take the form of small, round buttons that you push to activate using a hand, foot, knee, head or any other controllable part of the body.
 Although you will most often see the round buttons, there are also switches that you can control with blinks, invisible muscle movements and even via special brain interfaces.

 Wherever possible people usually use at least two switches, or prefer to have the option.